Let’s talk about language.

 We know each other in two different planes — the physical and the digital.
 The way we seem in person is sometimes vastly different than the way we seem on a screen.

-This is a sociological issue that any capable member of modern society could easily drone on about for hundreds of pages if given the opportunity.
+This is a sociological issue that any of us could easily drone on about for hundreds of pages if given the opportunity.
 That being said, I’ll wrap up this incredibly long-winded introduction by saying that these days we all communicate more and trust each other less.
-This conundrum cultivates a nameless paranoia in a great number of us.
+This conundrum cultivates a nameless paranoia in all of us.